Chart Color Schemes

 Health performance in Glengowrie is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Glengowrie faces significant health challenges with common health conditions prevalent across both younger and older age cohorts.
-The rate of private health cover is high at approximately 56% of the total population (~3414 people), compared to 50.9% across Greater Adelaide.
+Glengowrie faces significant health challenges, with common health conditions somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover is very high at approximately 56% of the total population (~3,625 people), compared to 51.4% across Greater Adelaide.

-The most common medical conditions are arthritis, impacting 9.0% of residents, and asthma, affecting 7.0%.
-Sixty-six point seven percent declared themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
-Twenty-four point four percent of residents are aged 65 and over (1499 people), higher than the 19.2% in Greater Adelaide.
+The most common medical conditions in the area are arthritis and asthma, impacting 9.0 and 7.0% of residents respectively.
+66.7% of residents declared themselves completely clear of medical ailments, compared to 68.1% across Greater Adelaide.
+As of 2016, 24.3% of residents are aged 65 and over (1,585 people), which is higher than the 19.2% in Greater Adelaide.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health